There are definite reasons why teens don’t want to go to prom. Social anxiety. Finances. Not loving high school the way others do.

 Many teens are just not 100% comfortable with themselves.
 They don’t like their smile, their hair, or their ears??

-And the thoughts of dressing up and going to prom is the worst thing they could imagine.
+And the thought of dressing up and going to prom is the worst thing they could imagine.
 There’s such pressure to look a certain way.
 Girl or guy, to have a size 0 figure, or to be totally buff.
 But the reality is there are only a handful of people in your grade that look like this.

-It’s important that you are happy in your own skin, but for many this doesn’t happen until college or beyond.
+It’s important that you are happy in your own skin, but for many, this doesn’t happen until college or beyond.
 Many of your peers will also be feeling and thinking the same way.
 Think hard about not going if this is the reason.

 Prom is all people are talking about